-The best modeling strategy also likely depends on what research want to know about the variability.
-Omitted variables (Stevenson 2018) and history effects can increase the apparent variability of observations.
+The best modeling strategy also likely depends on what researchers want to know about the variability.
+Omitted variables (Stevenson 2018) and history effects can alter apparent observation noise.
 For example, in the hippocampus, place cell firing is highly variable on different passes through the field (Fenton and Muller 1998).
 This may be partially due to joint selectivity to position, speed, and head direction, as well as the influence of local field potentials.
-Here, rather than model these distinct covariates assuming Poisson observations, we allow the variability to be non-Poisson and introduce a dynamic GLM model with CMP observations.
+Here, rather than model these distinct covariates assuming Poisson observations, we allow the variability to be non-Poisson and introduce a dynamic GLM with CMP observations.
 However, doubly stochastic Poisson models (Barbieri et al. 2001) or latent variable models with fixed mean-variance relationships (Gao et al. 2015; Pillow and Scott 2012) may also be able to account for some differences in the variance over time.

-Although the current model works well for fitting neural spikes, there are some potential improvements.
-First, the state transition matrix F is currently assumed to be known and is fixed to I for convenience in our simulations and experimental analysis.
-This doesn’t allow for interactions between state vectors and may limit the usage in some situation.
-However, when using a Laplace approximation for the state vectors, F can be estimated using the EM algorithm as in (Macke et al. 2011).
-Secondly, although the CMP distribution can flexibly model over- and under-dispersed data, the assumed mean-variance relationship may not be appropriate in some cases.
-To more flexibly model the dispersion for single observations, it may be useful to instead consider the generalized count (GC) distribution (del Castillo and Pérez-Casany 2005), which includes the CMP distribution as a special case.
-This model has been applied in the context of linear dynamical systems, similar to the dynamical factor analysis model, with a fixed dispersion function (Gao et al. 2015).
-To track fluctuations in dispersion more flexibly, it could be useful to allow the dispersion function to vary dynamically similar to in the dynamic CMP model here.

-A static CMP model has been found to improve decoding (Ghanbari et al. 2019), using the dynamic CMP may give additional improvements.
-Different strategies for modeling non-Poisson spiking.
+Nonetheless, the dynamic CMP model may provide a useful tool for neuroscientists to study the role of variance directly.
+Since the static CMP model can improve decoding of external variables in some cases (Ghanbari et al. 2019), the dynamic CMP may lead to further improvements in decoding by tracking nonstationarity in neural response properties.

 Acknowledgements